Last Updated on February 26, 2024 by Joe Strong

 Wearing the wrong work boots while having bad knees can result in a sharp, paralyzing pain in the front of your kneecap, which will in turn affect your concentration and performance while at work.

-Also, knee pain generates a burning sensation as well as a popping or a cracking noise when walking or kneeling down.
+Also, knee pain generates a burning sensation as well as a popping or a cracking noise when walking or kneeling.
 And, there is a big chance liquid and blood will gather on the muscles in your kneecap which will breed swelling, followed by persistent aches and pains.

 Knee pain often doesn’t just stop there.